Sm1rfa/Sm1rfa/README.md

 - 🔭 I’m currently working on some random pet projects related with urban data and to improve my .NET skills
 - 🌱 I’m currently learning about Blazor in depth
 - 💬 Ask me about .NET world
-- 📫 How to reach me: sbonchev@sbonchev.eu
+- 📫 How to reach me: contact@sbonchev.eu
 - ⚡ Fun fact: I started as Java developer :)

 ## 🚀 Languages and Tools: